This document describes the core concepts and architecture of the Avalanche network.

 The X-Chain acts as a decentralized platform for creating and trading smart digital assets.
 (Think X for eXchanging assets.)
 A smart digital asset is a representation of a real-world thing, such as an equity or bond, with a set of rules that govern its behavior, like “can’t be traded until tomorrow” or “can only be sent to US citizens.”

 One of the assets traded on the X-Chain is AVAX.
 AVAX is the Avalanche network’s native token.
 When one issues a transaction to a blockchain on the Avalanche network they pay a fee denominated in AVAX.
-Right now there are no transaction fees but there will be in the future.

 The X-Chain is an instance of the Avalanche Virtual Machine (AVM).
 (Recall that all blockchains are an instance of a Virtual Machine.)